 Why did we create an active shooter training for law enforcement and police officers?
-Law enforcement officers have a tremendous amount of responsibility bestowed upon them each day- both on-duty and off-duty.
-As an officer, you are never truly “off” from work because you have a duty to act.
+Law enforcement officers have a tremendous amount of responsibility bestowed upon them each day – both on-duty and off-duty.
+As an officer, you are never truly “off” from work as you have a duty to act.

 When every shot fired is potentially a life lost, waiting is not an option.

 Even in an urban environment where there are numerous police officers minutes away, every second counts.
 With active shooter incidents lasting approximately 10-15 minutes, officers in scarcely populated rural areas require a single officer tactic to save lives in an active shooter event.

 Rural agencies recognize the challenges that the QuAD system presents due to the lack of personnel and response times for backup officers.
 The single officer approach has been found to be the most deliberate method to get an officer in direct contact with and to neutralize the threat.
 Even urban agencies with a heavy amount of back-up nearby recognize there is always the potential for an officer to enter alone.

 The faster an officer intercepts an assailant during an active shooter incident, the faster the shooter(s) plan will be disrupted.

 Limiting the assailant’s movement and access to potential victims will reduce the number of lives lost and allow for quicker medical response to injured victims.
 Once the threat is down and the officer is awaiting resources it is critical for the solo officer to know how to manage the area until back-up arrives.
 Once resources have arrived on scene, the solo officer will then take a role in holding the scene or assist in treating and evacuating the wounded into a warm zone.

 What Makes Our Active Shooter Training for Law Enforcement and Police Officers Program Outstanding

 The active shooter training for law enforcement and police course objectives are:

 - To identify active shooter and active killer threats;